micmejia/bible-dump/AMPC/Acts/Acts 13.md

-And that through Him everyone who believes [who [^i]acknowledges Jesus as his Savior and devotes himself to Him] is absolved (cleared and freed) from every charge from which he could not be justified _and_ freed by the Law of Moses _and_ given right standing with God.
+And that through Him everyone who believes [who acknowledges Jesus as his Savior and devotes himself to Him] is absolved (cleared and freed) from every charge from which he could not be justified _and_ freed by the Law of Moses _and_ given right standing with God.